JL1172/Argon/docs/design.md

 - no prefix is same as java and is package specific so file only
 - all classes are package-private by default
 - all properties are private by default unless specified as pub
+- there is no package private for fields, properties because of block scope, the only way to expose a method is by making it public

 ### properties